tchajed/sys-verif-docker/README.md

 Install [VS Code](https://code.visualstudio.com).

 Install the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers):

-VS Code: in the extensions panel (in the sidebar), search for `ms-vscode-remote.remote-container` and install it.
+- **Option 1, command line install**: `code --install-extension ms-vscode-remote.remote-containers`.

-Command line: `code --install-extension ms-vscode-remote.remote-containers`.
+- **Option 2, from within VS Code**: in the extensions panel (in the sidebar), search for `ms-vscode-remote.remote-container` and install it.

 The most important VS Code feature to learn is the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette), accessed from View > Command Palette.
 The shortcut is worth learning (ctrl-shift-p, cmd-shift-p on macOS).
 The command palette gives search access to most editor functionality, and also shows the shortcuts if you want to learn them.